lintabong/Firebase-Based/README.md

 # Firebase-CRUD
-A simple demo of CRUD using javascript on Firebase Realtime Database
+My various code from various language to CRUD in Firebase Realtime Database